EwanColquhoun/loadsheet-planner/README.md

 * [gspread](https://developers.google.com/sheets/api) - an API to link the Loadsheet planner with Google Sheets.

 ## Libraries Used
 Loadsheet planner uses some basic libraries, sys, time, datetime and gspread.
 All except gspread are contained within python itself.
 The sys and time libraries are used in the typing function to produce a typing effect onto the terminal.
 The datetime library is used to produce a time stamp for the loadsheet.
-The gspread library needs to be installed into your IDE (process described in the [Deployment-Clone](<#to-create-a-local-clone-of-this-project>) section.).
+The gspread library needs to be installed into your IDE (process described in the [Deployment-Clone](<#to-create-a-local-clone-of-this-project>) section).
 Gspread allows communication with Google Sheets, it is a Python API for Google Sheets.

 [Back to top](<#contents>)
 # Testing
 Testing of the code revealed that in both '.py' files the line breaks (due to line length) involving an operator were inaccurate.
 The current best practice (post 2016) is to line break before an operator so that all the operators are in line.
 This is easier to read than breaking the line after the operator.
 Reference [flake8rules](https://www.flake8rules.com/rules/W503.html).
-To ensure compliance with the current published PEP8 requirements the 'errors' with the line breaks have been rectified.
+To ensure compliance with the current (2021) published PEP8 requirements the 'errors' with the line breaks have been rectified.
 The code passes PEP8 with no errors.

 * Errors -
 ![PEP8 results image](assets/images/pep8.png)